Guidelines for course guides, course delivery, assessment, and penalties

 Submission dates and extensions

-The Course Guide should state the date and time for submission of all assignments.
+The Course Guide must state the week, class number or date and time (in local time, e.g., AEST) for submission of all assignments.

 Academic staff are authorised to permit extensions of time of up to 7 days on application from the student.
 All such extensions of time and the reason these have been granted will be reported in writing to the Course Coordinator within 5 working days of being granted.